fpatron/Quilibrium-Toolkit/docs/watchdog.md

 # Monitor your node(s)

-This optional feature provides real-time monitoring of your Quilibrium node and the ability to receive notifications via Telegram.
+This optional feature provides real-time monitoring of your Quilibrium node and the ability to receive notifications via Telegram or Discord.
 It is a valuable tool for staying informed about your node's health.

 <img src="https://cdn-blog.adafruit.com/uploads/2013/01/WatchDog.png" />